 Ever since I first heard about the Atacama Desert and the things you could do in San Pedro de Atacama, I wanted to travel to Chile and experience it myself.
-One of the things to do in the Atacama Desert is stargazing in San Pedro de Atacama.
+One of the things to do is the Atacama Desert stargazing in San Pedro de Atacama.
 This was very high on my bucket list and one of my Reasons to travel to South America.
 It was my reason to travel to Chile in the first place.
 I even aligned my travel dates to make sure I wouldn’t be in Chile around a full moon and would miss the astronomy tour in the Atacama Desert.

 Why go stargazing in San Pedro de Atacama?

 But what is so special about the Atacama Desert Stargazing in San Pedro?
 With the Atacama Desert being one of the driest places in the world, the area around San Pedro de Atacama is an astronomers dream.
 Due to the altitude and the dryness of the area, there is hardly any air pollution and views are uninterrupted.
 What more could you wish for when you spend the night under the stars in Northern Chile?

 There are several outfitters in the little village of San Pedro de Atacama.
 This town is tiny and caters solely to tourists.
 You can just walk into any agency with a telescope outside and ask for their rates and pick up times.
 If you Google “Stargazing San Pedro de Atacama” you’ll soon find one major ranking website.
 I’ve read some raving reviews and was determined to book with them.